eth-act/planning/projects.md

 **Outputs:**
 - Specifications for the relevant proof system components
-    - We should be clear on who should produce what specification.
+    - We should be clear on who should produce what specification and who the specifications are aimed at / what the goal of the specifications is.
 For the zkVM specs, it will be a joint effort between zkVM teams and the EF.
 - zkVM that follows the security guidelines and proof sizes in EF cryptography research blogpost [TODO: INSERT LINK WHEN PUBLISHED]
     - This will have provable security as a requirement
 - Create Fork readiness review document
+    - Establish maintenance plan (or requirement) for existing proofs, when the system is upgraded.
     - This includes decisions on whether we will need bug bounties and audits for optional proofs
 - Formal verification:
-    - Document on what components we want to be formally verified for optional proofs
+    - Document on what components we want to be formally verified for optional proofs and to which standard (i.e., what exactly is being verified, how, under what assumptions).
-    - Tracker for which zkVM/EL is formally verified
+    - Tracker for which zkVM/EL components are formally verified.
 - Continuous threat modeling
+    - Characterization of liveness under propagation failures
 - Documents on prover incentives and the decision tree for needing it in-protocol
 - Dashboard for monitoring coverage of testing, auditing, fuzzing and formal verification.
 - Documented security model and trust assumptions for each component (guest program, zkVM, prover infra, CL/EL, recursion) and overall system